 3. Get to Know Your Fair Housing Laws

 If you really enjoy lawsuits and paying big bucks to bad tenants, ignore this tip.

-But if you want to remain legal and avoid being called a lot of terrible names in the paper, listen up.
+But if you want to remain legal and avoid being called a lot of terrible names, listen up.

 You need to learn what your Fair Housing Laws are.